Shinji Hosoe: Arika and SuperSweep (1996–present)

-Hosoe left Namco to join Arika in 1996, feeling that his salary would not increase any further.
+Hosoe left Namco to join Arika in 1996, frustrated that his salary was not increasing.
 Saso and Aihara also joined Arika desiring to continue working with him, although Sano remained at Namco.
 This led to the trio composing for Street Fighter EX along with its sequels.
-The console versions were their first game projects to feature live instrumentation.
 Ex-Taito composer Yasuhisa Watanabe later joined the sound team.
-The trio were also given freedom to work on the music of Square games Bushido Blade and Driving Emotion Type-S. The latter game was poorly received by game critics and fans, although the soundtrack has received praise for its blend of fusion, rock and techno music.
+Arika's sound team also composed for games developed by other companies, such as Bushido Blade and Driving Emotion Type-S. The latter game was poorly received by game critics and fans, although the soundtrack has received praise for its blend of fusion, rock and techno music.
 However, the music also received criticism, with one critic describing it as sounding like "a flock of seagulls being maimed and tortured".

 Upon joining Arika, he expressed a desire to eventually found his own game music company, which eventually led to him leaving in 2000 and founding SuperSweep alongside Saso and Watanabe.
-Yousuke Yasui, who had already tried to apply to join Arika, also joined the company as a composer.
+Yousuke Yasui, who had tried to apply to join Arika, also joined the company as a composer.
 In addition to composing for games, the company also publishes various soundtracks.
 One of SuperSweep's first works was the soundtrack of Arika's Technictix in 2001, which Hosoe considers to be one of his most significant contributions to game music.
 The team also worked on the music of the game's sequel Technic Beat.
-The game's producer, Ichiro Mihara, decided that the game's soundtrack would include remixes of music from earlier Namco and Arika games.
-Mihara chose which tracks would be included in the game, while the composers decided on which tracks they wanted to remix, at times fighting with other composers over who would remix a track.
+The game's producer, Ichiro Mihara, decided that the game's soundtrack would include arrangements of music from earlier Namco and Arika games.
+Mihara chose which tracks would be included in the game, while the composers decided on which tracks they wanted to remix, at times fighting with others on who would arrange a track.